-The last big festival of the year, Electric Picnic, takes place in Stradbally, County Laois from Friday 1st to Sunday 3rd September.
-Main stage acts include Duran Duran, The xx and A Tribe Called Quest but there is also an excellent comedy tent, the Theatre of Food, an Other Voices stage and the Play the Picnic stage which will feature up-and-coming bands alongside established Irish acts.
+The last big festival of the year, Electric Picnic, takes place in Stradbally, County Laois from Friday 31st August to Sunday 2nd September.
+Main stage acts include Massive Attack, N.E.R.D. and Kendrick Lamar, but there is also an excellent comedy tent, the Theatre of Food and the Other Voices stage.

 Here at Roadwatch, not only do we know the junction numbers of all the major motorways in Ireland off by heart (J7 on the M8?
 Eh, it’s Cashel North of course), we also know everything there is to know about getting your 85 packets of wet wipes and flower crown to Stradbally.
 Pop on your wellies and vintage kimono and read on…

 ‘I didn’t see any bands but I had an amaaaazing falafel.’

 Make sure you plan ahead for your journey to the Picnic and allow yourself plenty of time to get to the festival site.
 If heavy rain is forecast on the day you’re heading down, this will probably mean more people taking their cars which will add to delays.
 If you are leaving after work on the Friday, keep in mind that there will also be rush hour traffic to deal with which will slow you down.